HSK 5 in 15 months — Chinese-learning Tools, Tips, and Techniques I’ve Learned in One Guide

 I’ve been consuming these podcasts at an unhealthy rate, and really appreciate all the work the hosts have put into producing it.
 The audio is very clear, dialogue compelling, and explanations detailed.
 Best of all, it’s comprehensible!

-My speaking “不是什么了不起”, to put it in Chinese terms.
+My speaking is far from as good as my input skills.
 This largely stems from COVID-19 and my location in one of the most xenophobic, and devoid of foreigners, countries in Europe.
 So, I have extremely limited opportunities to practice speaking.

 That being said, I have used these apps in the past, as well as Reddit, to find a few language partners to exchange with online.
 I’ve been speaking with one for over half a year to date, and it’s been really rewarding.